 Lyn Bourn was the first Commander of the new post.
 In later years,

 in an interview with Don Powers, he related to me that the initial vote for

 Commander was tied and Don very graciously changed his second vote to Lyn Bourn

 and he became the first Commander.
 Such comradeship and respect was a big part

 of the organization's beginnings.
 All were united in a common cause.

 The post was named after two local boys who died during wartime.

-James P. Harmed, US Air Force, a 1940 graduate of Burr & Burton, died on
+James P. Harned, US Air Force, a 1940 graduate of Burr & Burton, died on

-July 1, 1942 from malaria while being held prisoner in a war camp in the
+July 1, 1942 from malaria while being held prisoner in a prisoner of war camp in the

 Philippines.
 He is buried in his family plot in Johnson, Vermont.
 Harvey Klapp